ClementNerma/Rave/docs/books/hybrid.md

 #### Dependencies

 Remember the `dependencies` block we saw in our package file sooner?
 It simply described the packages _required_ by our program in order to make it work.
-It's a list of `package = "expected_version"` lines.
+It's an array of `package = "expected_version"` lines.
 Here is how it could look like:

 ```toml
 [dependencies]